Words and terms used in the world of From The Waters.

 In terms of Aelin Strikers, this refers to the showcase event designed to allow potential teachers to find a cadet they would like to have.
 If a potential cadet is not picked by anyone the suzerain will assign them to someone.

-Shortly before death an aelinuan, due to a lack of aeryn, will be unable to maintain their physical body and will begin to fade in and out of existence.
+Due to a lack of aeryn, shortly before death an aelinuan will be unable to maintain their physical body and will begin to fade in and out of existence.

-Celestials who are able to attain syspa and have duties that last more than two years at a time.
+In terms of Aelin, a Celestial who is able to attain syspa and perform velurea that last more than two years at a time.

 The process of taking a newly born aelinuan into your family as your child.